screengeek02/Bavaro-market/README.md

 # Bavaro Market

-A lightweight, single-page marketplace inspired by OfferUp where neighbors can resell physical products, services, and experiences.
+A lightweight, single-page Dominican marketplace where neighbors can resell physical products, services, and experiences.
 The site is built with vanilla HTML, CSS, and JavaScript so you can run it anywhere without a build step.

 ## Features